palantir/sls-packaging/readme.md

  * `service/bin/[service-name]`: a Gradle default start script for running the defined `mainClass`.
-This script is considered deprecated due to security issues with injectable Bash code; use the javalauncher binaries instead (see below).
+This script is considered deprecated due to security issues with injectable Bash code; use the go-java-launcher binaries instead (see below).
- * `service/bin/javalauncher-<architecture>`: native binaries for executing the specified `mainClass`, configurable via `service/bin/launcher-static.yml` and `var/conf/launcher-custom.yml`.
+ * `service/bin/<architecture>/go-java-launcher`: native binaries for executing the specified `mainClass`, configurable via `service/bin/launcher-static.yml` and `var/conf/launcher-custom.yml`.
  * `service/bin/init.sh`: a shell script to assist with daemonizing a JVM process.
 The script takes a single argument of `start`, `stop`, `console` or `status`.
-   - `start`: On calls to `service/bin/init.sh start`, `service/bin/javalauncher-<architecture>` will be executed, disowned, and a pid file recorded in `var/run/[service-name].pid`.
+   - `start`: On calls to `service/bin/init.sh start`, `service/bin/<architecture>/go-java-launcher` will be executed, disowned, and a pid file recorded in `var/run/[service-name].pid`.
    - `console`: like `start`, but does not background the process.
    - `status`: returns 0 when `var/run/[service-name].pid` exists and a